Ja-wa-D/Ja-wa-D/README.md

     🗃️ Tools: Git | MySQL

-    🧠 ML Libraries: TensorFlow | PyTorch | Scikit-learn (always eager to learn more!)
+    🧠 ML Libraries: TensorFlow  | Scikit-learn (always eager to learn more!)

 🌱 Currently Focusing On: